stain/s11.no/content/2023/phd/workflow-run-crate/index.md

   Preprint submitted to PLOS One
 description: >
     Recording the provenance of scientific computation results is key to the support of traceability, reproducibility and quality assessment of data products.
 Several data models have been explored to address this need, providing representations of workflow plans and their executions as well as means of packaging the resulting information for archiving and sharing.
 However, existing approaches tend to lack interoperable adoption across workflow management systems.

-    In this work we present Workflow Run RO-Crate, an extension of RO-Crate (Research Object Crate) and Schema.org to capture the provenance of the execution of computational workflows at different levels of granularity and bundle together all their associated products (inputs, outputs, code, etc.).
+    In this work we present Workflow Run RO-Crate, an extension of RO-Crate (Research Object Crate) and Schema.org to capture the provenance of the execution of computational workflows at different levels of granularity and bundle together all their associated objects (inputs, outputs, code, etc.).
 The model is supported by a diverse, open community that runs regular meetings, discussing development, maintenance and adoption aspects.
 Workflow Run RO-Crate is already implemented by several workflow management systems, allowing interoperable comparisons between workflow runs from heterogeneous systems.
-We describe the model, its alignment to standards such as W3C PROV, and its implementation in six workflow systems.
-Finally, we illustrate the application of Workflow Run RO-Crate in two use cases of machine learning in the digital image analysis domain.
+We describe the model, its alignment to standards such as W3C PROV, and its implementation in six workflow systems.Finally, we illustrate the application of Workflow Run RO-Crate in two use cases of machine learning in the digital image analysis domain.
 ---

 <h2>Cite as</h2>

-Simone Leo, Michael R.  Crusoe, Laura Rodríguez-Navas, Raül Sirvent, Alexander Kanitz, Paul De Geest, Rudolf Wittner, Luca Pireddu, Daniel Garijo, José M.  Fernández, Iacopo Colonnelli, Matej Gallo, Tazro Ohta, Hirotaka Suetake, Salvador Capella-Gutierrez, Renske de Wit, Bruno de Paula Kinoshita, Stian Soiland-Reyes (2023):
+Simone Leo, Michael R.  Crusoe, Laura Rodríguez-Navas, Raül Sirvent, Alexander Kanitz, Paul De Geest, Rudolf Wittner, Luca Pireddu, Daniel Garijo, José M.  Fernández, Iacopo Colonnelli, Matej Gallo, Tazro Ohta, Hirotaka Suetake, Salvador Capella-Gutierrez, Renske de Wit, Bruno de Paula Kinoshita, Stian Soiland-Reyes (2024):
 **Recording provenance of workflow runs with RO-Crate**.
 _arXiV_:2312.07852
 <https://doi.org/10.48550/arXiv.2312.07852>

 * **License**: Creative Commons Attribution License ([CC BY 4.0](https://spdx.org/licenses/CC-BY-4.0)).
-* **Modifications**: Formatting as Markdown and figure caption formatting; references in s11 house style; URLs as footnotes/hyperlinks; enumerations made explicit; listing captions; some paragraphs split for readability; details moved to footnote, acknowledgement and references moved to separate chapters; fixed minor typos and grammatical errors; table 1 moved earlier with added internal bookmark links.
+* **Modifications**: Formatting as Markdown and figure caption formatting; references in s11 house style; URLs as footnotes/hyperlinks; enumerations made explicit; listing captions; some paragraphs split for readability; details moved to footnote, acknowledgement and references moved to separate chapters; fixed minor typos and grammatical errors; table 2 moved earlier with added internal bookmark links.

 _Warning: The below article has not yet been fully prepared for the Web_.